Deepthi1003/big-data-developer/README.md

 ## Plans:
-- I'm interested in learning a lot about back-end development and python programming.
+I'm interested in learning a lot about
+- back-end development
+- python programming.

 ## Links: